Estimating sample-specific regulatory networks: Supplemental Materials and Methods

-\subsection{Processing the yeast cell cycle expression data}
+\subsubsection{Processing the yeast cell cycle expression data}

-GPR files were downloaded from the Gene Expression Omnibus (GEO; accession GSE4987).
-Each of two replicates were separately ma-normalized using the maNorm() function in the ``marray'' library in R/Bioconductor~\cite{yang2007marray}.
-The data was batch-corrected using the ComBat() function in the ``sva'' library~\cite{leek2014package} and probe-sets mapping to the same gene were averaged, resulting in expression values for $5088$ genes across fifty conditions.
-Two samples (corresponding to the $105$ minute time point) were excluded for data-quality reasons, as noted in the original publication, and genes without motif information (see below) were then removed, giving a final expression data-set containing $48$ samples and $3551$ genes.
-This data was quantile-normalized and used in all subsequent analysis.
+GPR files associated with~\ref{supref_pramila2006} were downloaded from the Gene Expression Omnibus (GEO; accession GSE4987).
+Each of two replicates were separately ma-normalized using the {\it maNorm()} function in the ``marray'' package in R/Bioconductor~\ref{supref_yang2009}.
+The data was batch-corrected using the {\it ComBat()} function in the ``sva'' package~\ref{supref_leek} and probe-sets mapping to the same gene were averaged, resulting in expression values for 5088 genes across fifty samples, twenty-five from each of the two replicate data sets.
+Two samples (corresponding to the 105 minute time point) were excluded for data-quality reasons, as noted in the original publication, and genes without motif information (see below) were then removed, giving a final expression data-set containing 48 samples and 3551 genes.
+These data were quantile-normalized and used in all subsequent analyses.